basetenlabs/truss/docs/develop/localhost.md

 # Local model serving

-Even with Truss, deploying a model to test changes creates a loop that is too slow for development.
+Even with the simplified experience of deploying a Truss, deploying anything to production to test changes creates a loop that is too slow for development.
 So instead we use Docker to create a fast local iteration loop that closely matches the production environment.

 {% hint style="warning" %}
 Make sure you have [Docker installed](https://docs.docker.com/get-docker/) before running a Truss locally.